denisafilip/EnergyMonitoringSystem_Backend/README.md

 ### Online Energy Utility Platform - an integrated energy monitoring system that stores energy consumption data for clients and their smart metering devices.

 Written in *Django*, the web framework of Python, using *RabbitMQ* for asynchronous communication, *Web Sockets* for notification system implementation and *gRPC (Google Remote Procedure Call)* for a chat system between the administrator of the system and the existing clients.
+Uses a relational database, *PostgreSQL*.

 ## Request-Reply Communication Paradigm